jpkessle/swift/deploying_apps.md

 If you plan to deploy your app to [{{site.data.keyword.cfee_full}}](/docs/cloud-foundry?topic=cloud-foundry-about), you must [prepare your {{site.data.keyword.cloud_notm}} account](/docs/cloud-foundry?topic=cloud-foundry-prepare).

 If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either [Public Cloud or Enterprise Environment](/docs/cloud-foundry?topic=cloud-foundry-what-is-cloud-foundry#ibmcf-offerings), which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.

-## Deploying to a Virtual Server
-{: #virtual_deploy-swift}

-A virtual service delivers a higher degree of transparency, predictability, and automation for all workload types.
-Terraform is used for building, changing, and versioning your infrastructure safely and efficiently.

-  VSI deployment is available for some starter kits.
-To use this feature, go to the [{{site.data.keyword.cloud_notm}} dashboard](https://{DomainName}), and click **Create an app** in the **Apps** tile.
-  {: note}

-For more information, see [Deploying to a Virtual Server](/docs/vsi?topic=virtual-servers-deploying-to-a-virtual-server).